civican/legisinfo/44-1/bills/C-11/bill_text.md

       the freedom of expression and journalistic, creative and programming independence enjoyed by broadcasting undertakings; and

-      the commitment of the Government of Canada to enhance the vitality of **official language** minority communities and to support and assist their development, as well as to foster the full recognition and use of both English and French in Canadian society.
+      the commitment of the Government of Canada to enhance the vitality of official language minority communities and to support and assist their development, as well as to foster the full recognition and use of both English and French in Canadian society.

 ### Section 3

   **(1)** Paragraph 3(1)(a) of the Act is replaced by the following:

-    the Canadian broadcasting system shall be effectively owned and controlled by Canadians, **and it is recognized that it includes** foreign broadcasting undertakings that **provide programming to Canadians**;
+    the Canadian broadcasting system shall be effectively owned and controlled by Canadians, and it is recognized that it includes foreign broadcasting undertakings that provide programming to Canadians;

     each broadcasting undertaking shall contribute to the implementation of the objectives of the broadcasting policy set out in this subsection in a manner that is appropriate in consideration of the nature of the services provided by the undertaking;